Maxiviper117/sveltekit-artisan-cli/README.md

   help                     Display help information
 ```

-If you see the help information, the installation was successful.
+> [!WARNING]
+> **Warning:** If you encounter a "command not found" error after moving the executable, ensure that the directory is correctly added to your `PATH` and that you've restarted your terminal session.

 ## Usage